Travel Tips for Women

 - Sit in the back of taxis and never let taxi drivers pick up other passengers.
 Be firm about this.

 - Be firm when making requests and approach the situation like you expect them to be followed.
 Middle Eastern women can be much more direct than Western women.
 Don’t leave room for arguments when you make a request.
 Do this politely but firmly.

 - If you are uncomfortable in a situation, leave.

 - Don’t engage with verbal harassment on the street.
 If someone yells something at you, it is best to ignore it and keep walking.

 - Trust your intuition.
 If a person or a situation doesn’t feel right, it usually isn’t and it’s best to leave that situation.

 - Take a business card from the hotel or have your hotel write the name, address and phone number in Arabic.
 This is handy in case a taxi driver gets lost and can’t find your hotel.
 Also note if you are staying near any famous landmarks.

 A Final Word on Harassment

 Harassment can and does happen anywhere – from the streets of New York to the crazy bum in the small town to a chic bar in London.
 But when outside your comfort zone, such as traveling in a foreign country, harassment can seem more threatening glaring.
-The Middle East and North Africa is a very diverse region -for example, women in Egypt generally experience more harassment than in Jordan.
 Each traveler’s experience is different.
-One person can experience little to no harassment in Morocco, while another traveler can have the worst experience of her travels there.
+One person can experience little to no harassment, while another traveler can have the worst experience of her travels there.

 It is smart to do your homework and research each country’s specific culture and situation.
 Study other travelers’ experiences, but don’t let one or two women’s negative experiences deter you from going to a place you’ve wanted to explore.
 Rather, with some good common sense and a few tips a lot of harassment can be avoided.
 As I’ve described above, dress more conservatively, act more socially reserved and act confidently.